jan-vince/smallcontactform/README.md

 #### Allow notifications

-Once a Contact form is sent a notification can be immediately send to a provided email address.
+Once a Contact form is sent a notification can be immediately send to a provided email address (or comma-separated list of addresses).

 *A **Reply to** address of notification email will be set to an email address from Contact form (if this field is used).*